icoz69/CaNet/README.md

 # CaNet
-The code for paper "CANet: Class-Agnostic Segmentation Networks with Iterative Refinement and Attentive Few-Shot Learning"
+Codes for paper "CANet: Class-Agnostic Segmentation Networks with Iterative Refinement and Attentive Few-Shot Learning".
+Source codes will be released during the conference.